What is a Commercial Use Authorization?

 Defined as any type of guided commercial activity provided to GGNRA area visitors for a direct or indirect fee or charge.
 This definition includes but is not limited to hiking, biking, kayaking, or horseback riding instruction, education and motivational exercises for groups of all sizes, including individual coaching.

 You are required to obtain a CUA if your company offers guided commercial activities within GGNRA more than four times per year.
-Applications are received on a rolling-basis; however, all permits expire on November 15th.
+Applications are received on a rolling-basis; however, all permits expire on the last day of February.

 Outdoor Fitness Operators